moataz-00/moataz-00/README.md

 ## 🤝 Let’s Build Something Real

-If you're:
+If you’re:
 - Hiring
 - Building a startup
 - Shipping a serious product

-We should talk.
+Let’s talk.

 📧 **Email:** tahamoataz5@gmail.com
 🔗 **LinkedIn:** linkedin.com/in/taha-moataz

 ---

-⭐ If you like what you see, drop a star.
-It helps more than you think.
+⭐ If you like what you see, drop a star — it helps more than you think.